dalibor/dalibornasevic.com/posts/009-ruby-singleton-pattern.md

 date: 2010-01-24 18:26:00 +0100
 author: Dalibor Nasevic
 tags: [ruby, singleton, patterns, rails]
+summary: "Implementing Singleton Pattern with Ruby in few ways."
 ---

 Singleton is perhaps the most hated of all programming patterns.
 You can read some of the reasons for this in [Why Singletons are Evil](http://blogs.msdn.com/scottdensmore/archive/2004/05/25/140827.aspx "Why Singletons are Evil").
 But, I think it has some good usages.
 I will start by describing what a singleton pattern is, walk through different ways of implementing it in Ruby, and point to how it's used in Rails.